 My husband and I have been thinking about the future for a long time, and that includes our plans to retire early.
-We’re 38-years-old and still working full-time now, but we hope to scale back our work in around ten years and retire fully by the time we’re 50.
+We’re 38 years old and still working full time now, but we hope to scale back our work in around 10 years and retire fully by the time we’re 50.

-Part of our early retirement plan involves investing heavily for the future, but the rest requires us to keep our expenses as low as they can go now.
-It will be a lot easier for us to retire without a mortgage – especially if we spend the next decade or so saving the money we would've spent on a monthly mortgage.
+Part of our early retirement plan involves investing heavily for the future.
+The rest requires us to keep our expenses as low as they can go now.
+It will be a lot easier for us to retire without a mortgage, especially if we spend the next decade or so saving the money we would've spent on a monthly mortgage.

 4. We're making the most of other investments already

 We also have a few rental properties and plans to buy at least two more once we save up more cash after our house is paid off.
-Either way, I see having our mortgage prepaid off as a nice supplement to our investing strategy – not a strategy in itself.
+Either way, I see having our mortgage paid off as a supplement to our investing strategy, not a strategy in itself.